Free Marketing Toolkit Opt-in

 Once you know your target keywords, you need to strategically incorporate them into specific elements of your website to improve its visibility in search engine results.
 This is known as on-page optimisation, and keyword research is the compass that guides this process.

-Here are the key areas where keyword placement matters.
+Here are the key areas where keyword placement matters:

-• Page Titles (Title Tags) – These are the clickable headlines that appear in search results and are a crucial ranking factor.
+• Page Titles (Title Tags): These are the clickable headlines that appear in search results and are a crucial ranking factor.
 Your primary keyword for each page should ideally be included in the page title, preferably towards the beginning.
 For Sarah’s sourdough class page, a good title might be: “Beginner Sourdough Workshop Fairy Meadow | Sarah’s Sourdough.”

-• Headings (H1, H2, H3) – Headings help break up your content and make it easier to read.
+• Headings (H1, H2, H3): Headings help break up your content and make it easier to read.
 Your main heading (H1) should include your primary keyword, and subsequent subheadings (H2, H3, etc.) can incorporate related keywords and variations.

-• Meta Descriptions – These are short snippets of text that appear below the page title in search results.
+• Meta Descriptions: These are short snippets of text that appear below the page title in search results.
 While they don’t directly impact rankings, compelling meta descriptions that include relevant keywords can encourage users to click on your link.

-• Image Alt Text – This is a description you provide for your images.
+• Image Alt Text: This is a description you provide for your images.
 It helps search engines understand what your images are about and can also improve accessibility.
 Use relevant keywords when describing your images.
 For a picture of Sarah’s sourdough bread, the alt text might be: “Freshly baked sourdough bread from Sarah’s Bakery in Fairy Meadow.”

-• Body Content – Naturally weave your target keywords throughout your page’s content.
+• Body Content: Naturally weave your target keywords throughout your page’s content.
 Avoid keyword stuffing (overusing keywords), as this can actually harm your rankings.
 Focus on creating high-quality, user-friendly content that incorporates keywords where they make sense.

 By strategically placing your target keywords in these key areas, you signal to search engines what your pages are about, making it more likely they will show your website to users searching for those terms.
-Without knowing your keywords from your initial research, you’ll be optimising blindly, potentially missing out on valuable opportunities to improve your search engine visibility.
+Without knowing your keywords from your initial research, you’ll be optimizing blindly, potentially missing out on valuable opportunities to improve your search engine visibility.

 (Keywords: link building, anchor text, website authority, trust, backlinks, off-page SEO)